ethereum/ethereum-binaries/README.md

   SUBCOMMANDS

     download - Downloads a client
+    exec     - Executes a command on a client
     list     - Lists the supported clients
     start    - Starts a client
 ```